 You can use the Pharmacy Directory to find the network pharmacy you want to use.
-There are changes to our network of pharmacies for next year.
+Our network has changed more than usual for 2021.
 An updated Pharmacy Directory is located on our website at MedMutual.com/MAplaninfo.
 You may also call Customer Care for updated provider information or ask us to mail you a Pharmacy Directory.
-Please review the 2020 Pharmacy Directory to see which pharmacies are in our network.
+We strongly suggest that you review our current Pharmacy Directory to see if your pharmacy is still in our network.
+This is important because, with few exceptions, you must get your prescriptions filled at a network pharmacy if you want our plan to cover (help you pay for) them.

-The Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost-sharing, which may be lower than the standard cost-sharing offered by other network pharmacies for the same drugs.
+The Pharmacy Directory will also tell you which of the pharmacies in our network have preferred cost sharing, which may be lower than the standard cost sharing offered by other network pharmacies for some drugs.